CompEvol/beast2/release/common/README.txt

 Tutorials - <http://beast2.cs.auckland.ac.nz/index.php/Main_Page#BEAST_2_Tutorials>

 BEAST arguments:
-     -seed           "Specify a random number generator seed" -batch        ""
-     -resume       ""
-     -overwrite      "Allow overwriting of log files"
-     -threads        "The number of computational threads to use (default auto)" -beastlib         "Use beagle library if available"
-     -help"          "Print this information and stop"
+     -seed [<int>|random]        "sets random number seed (default 127), or picks a random seed" -resume                     "read state that was stored at the end of the last run from file and append log file" -overwrite                  "overwrite existing log files (if any).
+By default, existing files will not be overwritten" -threads <int>              "sets number of threads (default 1)" -beastlib <path>            "Colon separated list of directories.
+All jar files in the path are loaded. (default 'beastlib')"

 For example:

      java -jar lib/beast.jar -seed 123456 -overwrite input.xml